jordanmaurice/elonmuskbot/README.md

 1. In Microsoft Teams, choose More options (⋯) next to the channel name and then choose Connectors.
 2. Scroll through the list of Connectors to Incoming Webhook, and choose Add.
 3. Enter a name for the webhook, upload an image to associate with data from the webhook, and choose Create.
 4. Copy the webhook to the clipboard and save it.
-You'll need the webhook URL for sending information to Microsoft Teams.
+You'll need the webhook URL for the teamsUrl variable.
 5. Choose Done.

 Once you have the webhook URL, you'll want to set up a twitter account for use with the twitter API.